Biggest soccer scandals ever

 Former FIFA president Sepp Blatter, who has been president of the federation for 17 years, has been indicted on several occasions.
 Sexual assault and bribery are only part of the charges against him.

-Sepp Blatter corruptions are among the biggest soccer scandals ever.
+Sepp Blatter corruptions are among the

 Former US women's soccer goalkeeper Hope Solo has accused Sepp Blatter of sexually harassing her at the 2013 FIFA World Player of the Year Awards.
 Blatter denied the allegations.

 Solo told reporters: “I was in shock and completely thrown off,” “I had to quickly pull myself together to present my team-mate with the biggest award of her career and celebrate with her in that moment, so I completely shifted my focus to Abby.”

 "For the past few days, I have been thinking about all the uncomfortable situations myself and/or my team-mates have experienced throughout the years with trainers, doctors, coaches, executives and even team-mates.

 "From inappropriate comments, unwanted advances and grabs of the ass to coaches and [general managers] and even press officers speaking about players’ ‘tits’ and physical appearance, sexual harassment is rampant in the sports world.
 I always felt I’d ‘handled it’ and stood up for myself in those situations, but there were never any consequences for the perpetrators.
 That needs to change.
 Silence will not change the world!”